ClickHouse/ClickHouse/docs/en/query_language/table_functions/odbc.md

 PASSWORD = clickhouse
 ```

-You can check the connection by the `isql` utility from the unixODBC installation.
+You can check the connection using the `isql` utility from the unixODBC installation.

 ```
 isql -v mysqlconn